SAFE

 EFFECTIVE

-No scalpel vasectomy with Vasectomy Australia and Dr Geoff Cashion has a greater than 99% success rate.
+No scalpel vasectomy with Vasectomy Australia has a greater than 99% success rate.

 AFFORDABLE

-Vasectomy Australia is one of the most affordable vasectomies on the market, with a low out of pocket expense.
+Vasectomy Australia is one of the most affordable vasectomies on the market, with a low out of pocket expense of $573.

-- Dr Cashion uses gentle techniques allowing fast recovery with minimal downtime.
+- We use a gentle technique allowing fast recovery with minimal downtime

 - Affordable price